DataDog/hiring-engineers/answers.md

 ### Delightful Databases

 :question: What if we want to monitor Databases?
-I hear you saying out loud :bowtie:

-Funny you asked, that's EXACTLY what I needed to configure next...
+That's EXACTLY what I needed to configure next...
 By the way, Datadog has well over 400 [supported integrations](https://docs.datadoghq.com/integrations/) and each integration has detailed instructions, I recommend you browse through and see what you can take advantage of

 :point_up:Remember, make sure to edit the correct configuration file (conf.yaml) like I've done below, in my case I needed to monitor a postgreSQL database on my Windows 10 desktop.